treeman/why_cryptocurrencies/wip/drafts.markdown

 * Control of your own money

+ “If you want a picture of the future, imagine a boot stamping on a human face—for ever.”
+― George Orwell, 1984

 # Intro

 Whenever cryptocurrencies, where Bitcoin and Ethereum are the most known, come up in conversations the focus is always on one question: